lcmd-epfl/mikimo/README.md

 3. Different TSs connecting the same 2 intermediates: just choose the lowest one

-To address these limitations, the code provides the option to specify rate constants explicitly in the rxn_network, using the "k_forward" column for forward rate constants and "k_reverse" for reverse rate constants.
-However, when rate constants are explicitly specified, the temperature effect cannot be taken into consideration.
+To overcome these limitations and offer more flexibility, users have the option to input a kinetic profile named "kinetic_profile" in either CSV or XLSX format, replacing the conventional energy profile.
+However, this choice comes with the trade-off of disabling the ability to screen over a range of temperatures or use different temperature settings.

 ## Citation [↑](#citation)